GabeScott/standard-works-vault/General Conference/1977 October - The Father’s Duty to Foster the Welfare of His Family.md

 We could apply this to any gospel principle.
 There is no method as dynamic and powerful in a learning experience as personal involvement and example.

 Brethren, our ability to give spiritual and temporal leadership to our families depends on the pattern of our lives.
 We will be effective as fathers only as our lives reflect what we wish to teach.
 For those who feel it’s too late to start a course in self-improvement, may I suggest, in the words of Hugh B. Brown:

-“Each one of us must live with himself through the eternity and each one is now working on the kind of man he will have this eternal association with—I say that now is the time to act; it is neither too early nor too late.”
-(Millennial Star, Feb.
+“Each one of us must live with himself through the eternity and each one is now working on the kind of man he will have this eternal association with—I say that now is the time to act; it is neither too early nor too late.” (*Millennial Star,* Feb.
 1964, 126:51.)

 Brethren, it is not too early or too late to teach your family the principles and the how-to’s of financial and resource management, physical health, emotional resiliency, career planning, literacy and educational involvement, and home production and storage.

 It is neither too early nor too late to listen more carefully, to spend time and to be an example, to otherwise stand at the head of your posterity as a righteous patriarch.

-May each father this day resolve to fill that high destiny spoken of by Peter, for indeed we must be a “chosen generation, a royal priesthood, an holy nation, a peculiar people.”
-(1 Pet.
-2:9.)
+May each father this day resolve to fill that high destiny spoken of by Peter, for indeed we must be a “chosen generation, a royal priesthood, an holy nation, a peculiar people.” ([[1 Peter 2.9|1 Pet.
+2:9]].)

 In the name of Jesus Christ, amen.